Oluwajobs/oluwajobaa/_portfolio/5-WRF.md

 ## Step 2a: Static Geographical Data.

-* Download and save the highest resolution of each field from here - [Geographical Input Data Mandatory Fields Downloads](http://www2.mmm.ucar.edu/wrf/users/download/get_sources_wps_geog.html) - and save it in `$RCAC_SCRATCH`.
+* Download and save the highest resolution as well as the lowest resolution of each field from here - [Geographical Input Data Mandatory Fields Downloads](http://www2.mmm.ucar.edu/wrf/users/download/get_sources_wps_geog.html) - using `wget` and save it in `$RCAC_SCRATCH`.

 * Unlike meteorological data, there is no need to download Geographic data every time because this is just static.